Second Battle of Khara

-The Second Battle of Khara was a battle fought on 7–8 April 2005 at an army base located in Khara, Rukum.
+The Second Battle of Khara was fought on 7–8 April 2005 at an army base located in Khara, Rukum.
 It was a major battle of the Nepalese Civil War.
 The Royal Nepalese Army managed to successfully repulse the attack with minimal losses while the People's Liberation Army suffered heavy casualties.

 Background

 The August 2004 Central Committee meeting held in Phuntibang, Rolpa had exposed intra-party confrontation between Prachanda and his second in command Baburam Bhattarai.
 On 1 February 2005, King Gyanendra dismissed the government led by Sher Bahadur Deuba and announced the formation of a new government under his own leadership.
 Prachanda wanted to attack the base located within their stronghold to reverse a series of losses suffered at the hands of the state forces and to prove within the party that there was a way forward militarily and approved the attack through the central committee.

 Location

 The army base in Khara was located on a hilltop in south-west Rukum, a district which was regarded as a part of Maoist heartland.
 It lay at an aerial distance of about 16 km from the district headquarter, Musikot.
 It had been attacked earlier on 27 May 2002 and was repulsed by the First Rifle Battalion of Royal Nepalese Army with over 150 insurgents killed.